 - Project funding can range from $2,500 to $50,000 based on the cost and energy savings potential of the energy efficiency improvements.

 - Upon completion, applicant must submit a Certificate of Project Completion form.

 New Construction Design Assistance

-The New Construction Design Assistance Program works with prospective building owners and developers, design professionals, and construction contractors to deliver high performance
+Design Assistance Program works with prospective building owners and developers, design professionals, and construction contractors to deliver high performance buildings that

-Energy savings will be accomplished by simulating incremental improvements of efficiency in lighting, HVAC, and other building systems.
+savings will be identified by simulating incremental efficiency improvements in lighting, HVAC and other building systems.
 The program seeks to capture synergistic

 energy savings by encouraging the design and construction of buildings as integrated systems.